philidem/lasso-sample/README.md

 # lasso-sample
 Simple app to demonstrate using Lasso.
 This sample app uses `express` to start an HTTP server.
-The index file routes render a `marko` template that is using the `optimizer` taglib.
-The `optimizer` taglib will automatically bundle all of the required dependencies and put them in the `static` directory.
+The index file routes render a `marko` template that is using the `lasso` taglib.
+The `lasso` taglib will automatically bundle all of the required dependencies and put them in the `static` directory.

 ## Install Dependencies